EliLillyCo/pytest-wdl/docs/source/manual.md

 * `force`: Boolean; whether to force the workflow to be built even if the WDL file has not changed since the last build.
 * `archive`: Boolean; whether to archive existing applets/workflows (True) or overwrite them (False) when building the workflow.
 Defaults to True.
 * `extras`: [Extras file](https://github.com/dnanexus/dxWDL/blob/master/doc/ExpertOptions.md) to use when building the workflow.

+### Known limitations

+* pytest-wdl is currently pinned to [miniwdl version 0.6.4](https://github.com/chanzuckerberg/miniwdl/releases/tag/v0.6.4), which has the following known limitations:
+    * Task input files are mounted read-only by default; commands to rename or remove them can succeed only with --copy-input-files
+* DNAnexus (and thus the dxWDL executor) does not support optional collection types (e.g. `Array[String]?`, `Map[String, File]?`).

 ## Configuration